fhermeni/btrplace-evaluation/README.md

-## Introduction

 [BtrPlace](http://btrp.inria.fr) is a virtual machines placement algorithm for hosting platforms.
 It can be customized by administrators to ensure the satisfaction of SLAs and to perform the administrative management operations.

-In this project, we evaluate the level of satisfaction of the constraint during the reconfiguration of datacenters due to the hardware failures or increasing in the workload of VMs.
+The code in this repository aims at evaluating the reliability of discrete and continuous versions of placement constraints available in BtrPlace.

 #Evaluation Protocol